davidjoffe/dave_gnukem/README.md

 ![Dave Gnukem Screenshot](http://scorpioncity.com/dave_gnukem/gallery/Dave%20Gnukem%200.90%20%2813%20Jan%202018%29.png "Dave Gnukem Screenshot")

+### Who is to blame for this?

-Created by: David Joffe http://djoffe.com/ / https://www.liveedu.tv/david_joffe/
+Created by: David Joffe http://djoffe.com/ / https://www.liveedu.tv/david_joffe/ / https://minds.com/David_Joffe

 The project was originally created and maintained by David Joffe (~1994 to 2004, and Oct 2016 to present).
 It was maintained by EMH (Evil Mr Henry http://www.emhsoft.com/) from 2004 to 2008.
 Additional contributions by: [T.O.G](http://www.nuke24.net/ "T.O.G."), [Vytautas Shaltenis](https://rtfb.lt/), Kent Mein, Steve Merrifield, Felix Richter, Kevin Joffe.
 See also 'Additional Credits' below.